This program of study lists the courses that you will be required to complete to meet graduation requirements.

 NURS 387 Health Care Policy & Politics (3 credits)

 This course introduces the student to the symbiotic components of nursing management and leadership.
-Management and leadership theories are examined to reflect the interdependent relationship between the two.
-Emphasis is placed on the functions of the management process, planning, organizing, staffing, directing, and controlling, as they relate to the role of a nurse manager.
+An overview of management and leadership theories are examined reflecting the interdependent relationship between the two.
+Emphasis is placed on the functions of the management process, planning, organizing, staffing, directing, and controlling, as it relates to the role of a nurse manager.
 Effective communication skills are discussed to facilitate group cohesion and team building.

 NURS 444 Community Health Nursing (4 credits)

 Using an open systems framework, this course focuses on the theory and practice of community health nursing.
-Community health nursing is a blend of two components: public health science with its roots in epidemiology and the art and science of nursing.
-While students work with individuals as well as families and groups, emphasis is on community-as-client to critically examine a population-focused practice of nursing.
-Students assess families and communities to identify health needs and to apply research-based nursing interventions at all levels of prevention to meet the specific needs of identified population groups.
-Using available community resources, students develop advanced communication skills in collaborating with clients and health team members to plan, implement, and evaluate interventions to improve the overall health of the community.
+Community health nursing is a blend of two components: public health science with its roots in epidemiology, and the art and science of nursing.
+While students may work with individuals and families, emphasis is on population-focused nursing with application to Healthy People to promote healthy communities.
+Students assess a community to identify a priority health need or risk and apply evidence-based interventions at the three levels of prevention.
+Application of the nursing process to address the specific needs identified in aggregates in the community.
+Using available community resources, students develop advanced communication skills in collaborating with the healthcare team to plan, implement, and evaluate interventions to improve the overall health of communities.